abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 95: April 6, 2018

+Today's Progress:  Nil

+Thoughts: No time to code!
+Will make up for it this weekend!

+Link to work: n/a

+### Day 94: April 5, 2018

+Today's Progress:  Reading up on minimax function.

+Thoughts: Wanting to perfect the Tic Tac Toe challenge with the hard computer function making the computer unbeatable.
+Reviewed tutorial.

+Link to work: n/a

 ### Day 93: April 4, 2018

 Today's Progress:  Completed the Simon Game Challenge.